European-XFEL/DAMNIT/README.rst

     $ amoremod mid
     $ git pull # Or whatever command is necessary to update the code

-    # Only necessary if updating dependencies since AMORE is installed in editable mode
+    # Only necessary if updating dependencies since DAMNIT is installed in editable mode
     $ pip install -e .